Geography & Environment

 Alice Evans - 'What Women Can Do, Men Can Do': The Causes and Consequences of Growing Flexibility in Gender Divisions of Labour in Kitwe, Zambia (2013)

-Zahrah Nesbitt-Ahmed - 'I No Go Gree': Everyday Struggles of Domestic Workers in Lagos, Nigeria (started 2009)
+Zahrah Nesbitt-Ahmed - The Same, but Different: The Everyday Lives of Female and Male Domestic Workers in Lagos, Nigeria (2016)

 Copyright © London School of Economics and Political Science 2005